Skip to content

 Seeing the success of importation in Nigeria and the need of other nations, in 2004 Oasis developed an initiative to serve the economically-challenged majority of English speaking Christians across Africa.
 Few imported books are inexpensive enough to meet the financial needs of those making only a few hundred dollars a month.
 To meet these needs, Oasis began publishing low-cost editions of books for Africa.
 Ten years later, well over 100 titles were in print selling into fourteen countries, two titles selling over 500,000 copies each.
 Today, Oasis has seen over seven million books and Bibles go out to feed God's people in Africa.
 The majority of these books have been made available at under $5.00 retail, making books affordable for Africa's poor majority.

 With limited resources, Oasis has helped to grow the faith of seven million people in Africa over the last two decades; we believe we can see tens of millions touched in the next decades.
-The Africa Study Bible was launched in 2017 and this, along with other African-initiated resources, can be the tools which allow Oasis to move from reaching millions to reaching tens of millions.
+The Africa Study Bible was launched in English in 2017 and French in 2022.
+This, along with other African-initiated resources, can be the tools that allow Oasis to move from reaching millions to reaching tens of millions.

 Click here to see a timeline of the Oasis Story.